kmubiin/devices/plan/readme.txt

     -- relevant quote but unknown origin

 IMPORTANT: Just make a plan or have an intention to do;
-however, the plan itself not necessary be followed and may be subject to changes from time to time.
+however, the plan itself may be revised from time to time and not necessarily be followed at any time.

 Some comments as follows.